 As mentioned previously, the City of Annapolis has limited tools for addressing school capacity issues given that it does not own or manage the public schools serving its residents.
 The City's Adequate Public Facilities Ordinance, which was recently updated in 2019, is designed to ensure that school facilities can handle increases in population from new residential development.
 However, the ordinance also includes exceptions for certain types of residential development for low to moderate income households, which in some circumstances allows a student population to expand even if a school is over-capacity.
-Additionally, Annapolis High School is an "Apex Arts" high school" (formerly, "Performing and Visual Arts-PVA) where students who live all over the County are a part of the school population.
-Therefore, the school's enrollment, due to "Apex Arts", adds to its capacity as well.

-FIGURE 7-32: ANNE ARUNDEL COUNTY PUBLIC SCHOOL REDISTRICTING PHASES
+FIGURE 7-33: ANNE ARUNDEL COUNTY PUBLIC SCHOOL REDISTRICTING PHASES